Frassinere

 Frassinere is a frazione of Condove, in Piedmont, northern Italy.

 It is a mountain borough located several km north-west from the centre of Condove, at the end of the provincial road nr.
 200 starting from Condove and passing through to Mocchie.

-Since July the 8th 1936 Mocchie was a separate comune (municipality), which also encompassed several small villages as Alotti, Sinati, Molette, Reno, Mogliassi, Bar and Maffiotto.
+Since 8 July 1936 Mocchie was a separate comune (municipality), which also encompassed several small villages as Alotti, Sinati, Molette, Reno, Mogliassi, Bar and Maffiotto.